paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-134-miscellaneous-administrative-provisions.md

 ### Statutory Notes

 #### References in Text
-The resolution of ratification of the Protocols to the North Atlantic Treaty of 1949 on the Accession of Poland, Hungary, and the Czech Republic approved by the Senate on April 30, 1998, referred to in subsec. (c)(2), was adopted in the 105th Congress and is not classified to the Code.
+The resolution of ratification of the Protocols to the North Atlantic Treaty of 1949 on the Accession of Poland, Hungary, and the Czech Republic approved by the Senate on April 30, 1998, referred to in subsec. (b)(2), was adopted in the 105th Congress and is not classified to the Code.
 See Cong.
 Rec., vol. 144, pt.
 5, p.
 7555, Apr.
 30, 1998.

+#### Amendments
+2017—Subsecs. (b), (c).
+Pub.
+L. 115–91 redesignated subsec. (c) as (b) and struck out former subsec. (b) which required annual reports on contributions to the common-funded budgets of NATO.

 #### Effective Date
 Pub.
 L. 110–417, [div.
 A], title X, § 1004(b), Oct.
 14, 2008, 122 Stat.
 4583, provided that: “The amendments made by this section [enacting this section] shall take effect on October 1, 2008, and shall apply to fiscal years that begin on or after that date.”